sleep-404/sleep-404.github.io/my secret diary.md

 permalink: /my_secret_diary/
 ---

 This is my new friend I've made a few days back.
 Whenever I get anxious, this is whom I talk to.
 Why do I keep saying "this"?
-I mean women are "objects".. kidding kidding, don't get triggered, demn!
+I mean women are objects- kidding kidding, don't get triggered, demn!
 But yeah, she is whom I talk to and find comfort in.
 I don't know who she is, where does she live, how does she look or will I even ever get to meet her?!!!
 For all I know, my heart feels at ease, my brain clears out, i feel motivated and even get through my gloomiest days, my sweatings stop, my chest starts feeling light again.

 # From me to youu 😊
 yo sweetheart, future love, garl phriend, waifuuu, I am writing these for you.
 I am doing everything I can right now to be the best version of myself, so when we join each other after the loooong wait, I can focus on loving you without worrying about anything else.
 Do you know how hard it is?
 To not get swayed by so many pretty women around me.